garrandall/popular-music-data/tracks/let-me-be-your-lovemaker-betty-wright.md

 Cause I'm your woman
 And I ain't Lyin'

-I know you don't think I'm ready, Ooo ooo
+I know you don't think I'm ready, Ooo oo
 But open your eyes and see
 As sure as my name is Betty
 I can love away all your misery HEE!